 On 12 March 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
+In January 2022 it continued by the spread of Omicron variant.
 In response to the pandemic, Russian authorities implemented numerous measures to contain the spread and impact of the coronavirus, such as travel bans and restrictions, quarantine, emergency shelter orders and restrictions on business activities, including closures.
-These measures have severely restricted economic activity in Russia and have had an adverse impact on enterprises and market participants as well as on the Russian and global economy and may continue to do so for an unknown period of time.
+These measures have severely restricted economic activity in Russia and have had an adverse impact on enterprises and market participants as well as on the Russian and global economy.
 Management has taken the necessary measures to ensure the sustainability of the Group's operations and to support its customers and employees.
-Taking into account the measures initiated and the Group's current operating and financial results as well as the information currently available to the public, the management does not expect the coronavirus pandemic to have a significant adverse impact on the Group's financial position and financial performance in the short term.
-Even the renewed restrictions and work-free weeks in Russia in the last few months had no negative impact on the business development of the Ekotechnika Group.
-It cannot be ruled out, however, that a renewed tightening of the measures aimed at preventing the spread of infection or negative effects of such measures on the economic environment in which the Group operates may adversely affect the Group's business in the medium or long term.
-The Group's management will continue to closely monitor the pandemic and take measures to mitigate the risks to employees and the Group as a whole.
+Considering the measures initiated and the Group's current operating and financial results as well as the information currently available to the public, the management does not expect the coronavirus pandemic to have a significant adverse impact on the Group's financial position and financial performance in the short term.
+The Group's management will continue to closely monitor the pandemic, including the increasing COVID-19 rate in China after the reporting date, and take measures to mitigate the risks to employees and the Group as a whole.